rouni001/CLARK/scripts/README.md

 # CLARK Scripts

-This directory contains the implementation scripts used to install CLARK, prepare databases, classify reads, estimate abundance, and run maintenance tasks.
+This directory contains the implementation scripts used to prepare databases, classify reads, estimate abundance, and run maintenance tasks.

 The repository root intentionally does not keep duplicate script launchers.
 Use these scripts directly from this directory so the top-level project stays